profolsen/Footnote/README.md

 The following list describes each instruction, its arguments (if any) and what it does.
 In the list, an argument of "number" or "address" means the instruction will accept either an integer, variable, or constant as an argument.
 If the argument is "label" the argument must be a label.
+Instructions indicated like this<sup>x</sup> are macros, i.e., constructed from several machine instructions.
-* jmp :label - branches to the specified label.
+* jmp :label<sup>x</sup> - branches to the specified label.
 The next instruction to be executed is the instruction that is immediately after the specified label.
-* beq :label - branches to the specified label if the top two values on the stack are equal.
+* beq :label<sup>x</sup> - branches to the specified label if the top two values on the stack are equal.
 The next instruction to be executed is the instruction that is immediately after the specified label.
 * ld address - push the value stored at the memory address specified onto the stack.
-* print - pops and prints the value on the top of the stack to the screen as a decimal number.
+* print<sup>x</sup> - pops and prints the value on the top of the stack to the screen as a decimal number.
-* printch - pops and prints the value on the top of the stack to the screen as a ASCII character.
+* printch<sup>x</sup> - pops and prints the value on the top of the stack to the screen as a ASCII character.
-* println - prints a newline to the screen.
+* println<sup>x</sup> - prints a newline to the screen.
-* read - reads a character of input from the user and pushes it on the stack<sup>2</sup>.
+* read<sup>x</sup> - reads a character of input from the user and pushes it on the stack<sup>2</sup>.
 * add - adds the top two values on the stack; pops both values off the stack; pushes the result on the stack
 * sub - subtracts the top value from the next value on the stack; pops both values off the stack; pushes the result on the stack.
 * mul - multiplies the top two values on the stack; pops both values off the stack; pushes the result on the stack